MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/nf-ntddk-wheahwerrorreportsubmitdevicedriver.md

 If an error has occurred, or the error is no longer valid, the driver can clean up without a report being submitted to WHEA by calling [**WheaHwErrorReportAbandonDeviceDriver**](nf-ntddk-wheahwerrorreportabandondevicedriver.md).

+For more info, see [Using WHEA on Windows 10](/windows-hardware/drivers/whea/using-whea-on-windows-10).

 ## -see-also